duedil-ltd/portainer/README.md

            ```````
 ```

-When building docker images at scale, it can be time consuming and wasteful to manage dedicated infrastructure for building and pushing images.
+When building Docker images at scale, it can be time consuming and wasteful to manage dedicated infrastructure for building and pushing images.
 Building large containers with many sources and dependencies is a heavy operation, sometimes requiring many large machines.
 Deploying this infrastructure can be expensive and often leads to poor utilization.

 Given an existing Apache Mesos cluster, Portainer can get to work right away.
 If you're new to Mesos, you can try out the Vagrant box provided, or learn more about the [Apache Mesos Architecture](https://mesos.apache.org/documentation/latest/mesos-architecture/) and [get started](https://mesos.apache.org/gettingstarted/).